phucha1986/sassy/docs/feature-roadmap.md

 | Admin Dashboard                                    | ⬜         |
 | Plan Customization                                 | ⬜         |
 | Charts and Metrics in Admin Dashboard              | ⬜         |

-Let me know if you'd like to make any changes or additions!